jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    Default: False
 #    Set to true to disable remapping UNLOAD_FILAMENT macro to TOOL_UNLOAD
 #    macro.
+capture_td1_data: False
+#    Default: False
+#    When set to True TD-1 device is correctly configured in moonraker, AFC will
+#    capture TD and color per lane upon first boot if hub is clear and a lane
+#    is not loaded to toolhead.
 ```

 ## [delayed_gcode welcome] Section